Dr Brian Frederick

 In my past life ('pre-criminology'), I worked in the entertainment industry for 14 years as an executive assistant at such studios as Warner Bros., Paramount and Sony, and also as a talent agent assistant at various agencies, including the Agency for the Performing Arts, International Creative Management and Paul Kohner, Inc. I ended my career in 2002 as a talent agent with my own agency: Bliss, Frederick and Associates.

-Presently, I appear as a regularly-occurring subject matter expert on 'Meet, Marry, Murder', a new one-hour 'true crime' TV series which recently lanched on A&E's Crime+Investigation channel in the U.K. (to be released this year in the U.S. on the Investigation Discovery channel).
-The series is produced by U.K.-based 'FirstLook TV' and investigates real-life cases of intimate partner homicide in the U.S. and U.K.
+Presently, I'm a regularly-occurring subject matter expert (SME) on 'Meet, Marry, Murder with Michelle Trachtenberg', a new one-hour 'true crime' television series which recently launched on A&E's Crime+Investigation channel in the U.K. and is now airing on the True Crime Network in the U.S. The series, produced by U.K.-based FirstLookTV, investigates real-life cases of intimate partner homicide in both countries.

 Presently, I am planning, teaching and/or coordinating: